 Even though it may be a few years before I’m ready to have a baby, are there things I could be doing now to prepare my body?

-I’m glad you asked!
-All women should start taking folic acid a couple of months before becoming pregnant.
+All women should take folic acid in the months leading up to trying to become pregnant.
+It can help prevent birth defects like spina bifida.
 Also, make sure you have all your vaccinations up to date, quit smoking, seek treatment for any diseases, and optimize your weight.
 Being either under- or overweight can adversely affect your fertility.